-More people have become dependent on voice assistants during the pandemic.
-Adapt to this change by optimizing your store for voice search.
+For this reason, consider adapting to this change by optimizing your store for voice search.
 Doing so will let you personalize the shopping experience of each visitor.

 Alternatively, create an online store on an eCommerce website building platform that supports Amazon integration, like Hostinger’s Zyro website builder.

 If you have a mobile online store, developing a mobile app will improve your customers’ shopping experience and increase eCommerce sales.

-15. 29% of all mobile users will use QR codes to pay by 2025 (Juniper Research).
+- 29% of all mobile users will use QR codes to pay by 2025 (Juniper Research).

 In 2020, 1.5 billion people used QR codes in contactless payments.
-In the US alone, their usage has increased by 11% during the pandemic.
+In the US alone, the usage has increased by 11% during the pandemic.
 To no one’s surprise, this payment method’s transaction value is predicted to reach $2.7 trillion by 2025.

 There are many ways to utilize QR codes to increase traffic.
-For example, you can generate one for your online store and put it on promotional materials.
+For example, you can generate one for your online shop and put it on promotional materials.
 As people are more inclined to scan QR codes, you’ll make it easier for them to visit the shop.